jyriandut/m5sensor/README.md

 ## Prerequisites

 - Python 3.10+
-- Node.js (for Mermaid CLI, if you want to re-render diagrams)
 - Typst (for PDF output)
 - PlatformIO / Arduino toolchain for ESP32 firmware
 - Ansible (for infrastructure automation)